How might PTSD affect sleep?

 How might these sleep disorders be treated in people with PTSD?

-- For many such problems it is important to keep Good Sleep Habits.
-People who are most at risk of PTSD include many professions where shiftwork may also be common, such as police officers, people in the armed forces, and those who work emergency services (e.g fire fighters and ambulance personnel).
-A person with PTSD who does shiftwork may need to pay special attention to maximising their sleep time and sleep quality.
-A sleep psychologist may be able assist.
+Many professions that involve shiftwork are associated with higher rates of PTSD because of the increased risk of exposure to potentially traumatic events in these roles.
+This includes police officers, people in the armed forces, and those who work in emergency services (e.g., fire fighters and ambulance personnel).
+People who do shiftwork may need to pay special attention to maximising their sleep time and sleep quality.
+A sleep psychologist may be able to assist (See Sleep Specialist).

 Where can I find out more?